Phantom Brigade hands-on — A clever blend of turn-based and real-time combat

 The hands-on battle

 The developers showed me how the fighting works in an assault on a small town.
 The art looks realistic, with a kind of cartoon layer.
 You play the blue team with a squad of mech units.
 A red enemy force comes close to the town and takes out one of your mechs, but not before it sends a warning.
-The game has cinematics that convey a sense of urgency and story.
-These cinematics are very well done.
+Well-crafted cinematics convey a sense of urgency and story.

 A second mech comes to help with a shield.
 But you only have two mechs to face off against enemy infantry, tanks and mechs.
 But using the predictive analysis, you can maneuver to spots where the enemy can’t see you.
 Then you can ambush the lead enemy mech, positioning your mech to fire at a place where the mech is expected to be.
 When you are done, you end the turn and the combat scene plays out.